 3rd Party Tracking

 If you have read my posts on privacy and accuracy best practice, you will know my position on 3rd party tracking – essentially I do not agree with it.
 That said, embedded content from other providers may track your interaction with my content.
 For example, if I embed a video form YouTube, Google will track your interaction.
-Similarly a click on a social “share” button will result in a third party tracking that activity – such as LinkedIn, Twitter, Google+ etc. Unfortunately, there is no way around this if you wish to share content socially or interact with content I have embedded form a 3rd-party.
+Similarly a click on a social “share” button will result in a third party tracking that activity – such as LinkedIn, Twitter etc. Unfortunately, there is no way around this if you wish to share content socially or interact with content I have embedded from a 3rd-party.

 My advice – set your browser to always block 3rd-party cookies.
 Content will still work, but no visitor data will be sent sent to a 3rd-party.